Automattic/wp-calypso/packages/typography/README.md

 # Typography

-@automattic/typography is a set of CSS/Sass files for shared typographic elements across WordPress.com products.
+@automattic/typography is a Sass file for shared typographic elements across WordPress.com products.
 Right now, this package contains the `@font-face` declaration for the WordPress.com brand font.

 ## Installation